SandyCode123/find-minimum-flips-to-achieve-target/README.md

 # find-minimum-flips-to-achieve-target
-Find a proram to find minimum flips required to achive a target binary string.
+Find a program to find minimum flips required to achieve a target binary string.
 When a digit is flipped, its value and those to the right switches a state between 0 and 1.

 Asked in Morgan Stanley.
 I was first one to encounter.
 So i found a solution and posted.
 Also posted the solution to GeeksForGeeks at below link.